-Cutting bad fat is essential to losing weight, but what about healthy fat?
-Any good diet requires the presence of healthy fats.
-Here are some reasons why…
+While cutting that so-called "bad fat" is essential to losing weight and overall health, what about healthy fat?
+Any good diet requires the presence of healthy fats and here are just a few reasons why:

 In addition to an adequate intake of protein and carbohydrates, your body needs fat in order to maintain a steady metabolism.

-If there isn’t enough nutrition in the foods you consume (including healthy fat), your body will essentially cannibalize off its lean mass for the energy to burn its fat mass.
+And unlike popular belief, healthy fats boosts metabolism to help rid the body of unwanted, excess body fat.
+Think of it this way: If there is not sufficient nutrition in the foods you consume (including healthy fat), your body will essentially cannibalize off its lean mass for the energy to burn its fat mass.
 This is why a well-balanced diet is so essential when it comes to promoting a healthy and effective metabolism.

-Other than promoting a healthy metabolism, and transporting healthy vitamins, healthy fat also helps insulate and protect your vital organs.
+Other than promoting a healthy metabolism and transporting essential vitamins, healthy fat also helps insulate and protect vital organs.

 Even if you have a smaller frame, most "thinner" people still have at least 10 percent body fat just for these reasons.
 Fat serves as a cushion for organs and protects them from being harmed by any sort of trauma.